 Students could absorb lists of around 20 cards / words with a total time allocated of around 40 minutes.
 Since then I have used flashcards myself to improve my Spanish vocabulary.

-How do I use flashcards to improve my vocabulary?
+How do I use flashcards to improve my IELTS vocabulary?